- What materials do you use for your giclée prints?

 Will you crop my image?

-If you choose an image size that matches the proportions of your original, we will not crop your image.
+We will only crop your images if your request that we do.
+Of course, if you choose an image size that matches the proportions of your original this isn’t an issue.
 Most digital photographs have an image ration of 2:3, so images sizes like 8×12 or 16×24 can be printed with no cropping.

 How should I prepare my image if I want you to print it as is?